OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-container/index.md

 ### Add Label

 Labels are custom key/value pairs that are assigned to Kubernetes resources.
-The labels defined in the `Deployment` section are applied to the Deployment, Pod, Service, and Ingress resources.
+The labels defined in the `Deployment` section are applied to the Deployment, Pod, Service, Ingress, ConfigMap and Secret resources.

 The labels are optional, as Octopus will automatically add the tags required to manage the Kubernetes resources created as part of this step.